kgalal88/SpringAI-Ollama-RAG/README.md

 ### **POST /api/rag/ingestPdf**

-Upload a PDF file for document ingestion to be embedded to Elsatic Search Vector Database.
+Upload a PDF file for document ingestion to be embedded to Elsatic Search Index (Vector Database).

 ### **POST /api/rag/query**